MIAnalyzer/MIA/README.md

 A quickstart guide can be found [here](https://mianalyzer.github.io/gettingstarted/quickstart.html) and the complete user manual [here](https://mianalyzer.github.io/).

-Please use [image.sc](https://forum.image.sc/tag/mia) with the ```MIA```-tag for general discussion, questions about how to use the software or feature requests.
+Please use [image.sc](https://forum.image.sc/tag/mia) with the ```mia```-tag for general discussion, questions about how to use the software or feature requests.
 Bugs can be reported directly in the [issues](https://github.com/MIAnalyzer/MIA/issues) panel on github.

 ## Reference
 If you use this code for your research, please cite: